jianlins/FastNER/README.md

 # FastNER

 FastNER is an speed-optimized rule-base name entity recognition solution.
-It uses n-trie engine<sup>[1]</sup> internally to builds a hash-trie structure from rules and processing the input text without iterating through each of the rules.
+It uses n-trie engine<sup>[1]</sup> internally to builds a hash-trie structure from rules and processing the input text without iterating through every rule.

 ## Maven setup